 CRUCIAL 3-ACRE NATURAL AREA ALONG BIG CREEK IN BROOKLYN

-Help FOBC save this special area within the heart of Greater Cleveland NOW!
+With your help FOBC has acquired a special area within the heart of Greater Cleveland

 95 years ago Cleveland Metroparks founder William Stinchcomb had a vision of conserving Big Creek's green corridor north of its current terminus at Brookpark Road.
 The Big Creek Greenway and Trail Plan, completed in 2009, does just that!
 Now, as a major first step toward this goal, FOBC and West Creek Conservancy (formerly West Creek Preservation Committee), an urban land conservancy, have protected a crucial 3-acre natural area noted in the plan along a stretch of Big Creek in the City of Brooklyn.